faris-xhan/binary-search-visualizer/README.md

 - [x] Add a progress bar during searching.
 - [x] Add a README
+- [ ] Change alert varaint based on item found or not.
 - [ ] Add a switch for <em> sorted </em> & <em> unsorted </em> input.
 - [ ] Limit the user input to only 100 values in production.